MBrassey/budget/README.md

 - Local storage automatically saves all user data
 - File upload for data import and background images
 - Real-time calculations update as data changes

+## License

+`budget` is published under the **CC0_1.0_Universal** license.

+> The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you've created and dedicates it to the world-wide public domain.
+Use CC0 to opt out of copyright entirely and ensure your work has the widest reach.
+As with the Unlicense and typical software licenses, CC0 disclaims warranties.
+CC0 is very similar to the Unlicense.